izabelka/100-days-of-code/log.md

 **Thoughts:** I've managed to finish what I've been struggling with for two days.
 I've learnt about binding `this` and it's very neccessary to understand whole React.js and javaScript in general.

 **Link to work:** [https://izabelka.github.io/radio-app/](https://izabelka.github.io/radio-app/)

+### Day 11: January 12, 2017

+**Today's Progress**: I've worked on Random Quote Machine today.
+I've added quote to share in state, it works but it won't apped to twitter share button.
+I guess it rendes through its own script, one is able to share quote, but only first one.

+**Thoughts:** I didn't want to start any new app, I worked on Random Quote Machine.
+Once again, twitter button share is a disaster!